Kerschel/Accent-CAC/README.md

 The code for our data collection system is available at https://github.com/Kerschel/Dataset-Speech-Collector This code is hosted and can be accessed https://myaccent.app

-The code in the [prediction](https://github.com/Kerschel/Accent-CAC/tree/prediction) branch is also used as an API endpoint to perform accent predictions inside the myaccent.app application.
+The code in the [prediction](https://github.com/Kerschel/Accent-CAC/tree/prediction) branch is also used as an API endpoint to perform accent predictions inside the myaccent.app application which currently is not hosted but can be used locally by running the [flask server file](https://github.com/Kerschel/Accent-CAC/blob/prediction/prediction.py).

 ## Dataset
 The files for dataset can be accessed at [Experimental Datasets](https://myuwi-my.sharepoint.com/:f:/g/personal/kerschel_james_my_uwi_edu/Ehq1AkMiCSxJqeOIXPIklsIBHs9uZrAkrXv3KkOoOMCQvA?e=lKdsa5).